CAC27/SC-Tools/README.md

 *What's this?* It's a script adding tools to accept/reject friend requests, delete friends, and more.
 If you choose to provide a list of people you're dropping, it will be smart in keeping uninvited guests out and accepting your dropees quickly.

 ### First and foremost
 You need to install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox.
-If you're using IE or Edge, I don't feel bad for you ¯\\_(ツ)_/¯
+If you're using IE, Edge, Safari, or some other obsolete browser, I don't feel bad for you ¯\\_(ツ)_/¯

 ### Installation
 Soon™